Looking for ways to improve your productivity? Read on to discover a productivity tip that can change your life.

 Here’s a random day in March:

 After having a month worth of days to look at, I was able to notice a lot of habits.
-I needed to cut back on e-mail, and I needed to spend more time on the tasks that were directly making me money- I was spending too much time on long-term vision tasks and neglecting the immediate future to a point I was uncomfortable with.
+I needed to cut back on e-mail, and I needed to spend more time on the tasks that were directly making me money.

 I was averaging 3-4 hours of actual productivity/day, and I was unsatisfied with that amount.
-I reflected on this and realized that I got more done when I start my day with habits, save e-mails for last, take a day off each week, and take more efficient breaks (effective relaxation is a whole other subject!).
+Upon reflecting, I realized that I got more done when I start my day with habits, save e-mails for last, take a day off each week, and take more efficient breaks (effective relaxation is a whole other subject!).

 What Not to Include